lupyuen/nuttx-ox64/README.md

 _Serial Console is always 2 Mbps?_

 Yeah 2 Mbps is hardcoded in Ox64 Linux.
 Switching to other Baud Rates will show garbled text.

+Thus our USB Serial Adapter must connect reliably to Ox64 at 2 Mbps.

 Now we flash Ox64 and boot Linux...